 What are the symptoms?

 Most people who become infected with Campylobacter will get diarrhoea, cramping, abdominal pain, and fever that lasts from one to two weeks.
 Symptoms usually develop within 2 to 5 days after infection.
 The diarrhoea may contain blood or mucous.
 In rare cases, Campylobacter can enter the bloodstream and cause more serious disease.

 How is it spread?

 Campylobacter is mainly spread to humans by eating or drinking contaminated food (mainly poultry), water or unpasteurised milk.
-Campylobacter can also be spread through contact with infected people, or from contact with cats, dogs and farm animals that carry the bacteria.
+Campylobacter can also be spread via the hands of an infected people, or from contact with cats, dogs and farm animals that carry the bacteria.